antimof/UxPlay/README.md

 *  **Video4Linux2 support for the Raspberry Pi Broadcom GPU**

-    Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video (by adding `-avdec` to the uxplay options) but this usually has unacceptable latency, and hardware-accelerated GPU decoding should be used.
-The unmaintained 32-bit-only omx (OpenMAX) driver used for this by [RPiPlay](http://github.com/FD-/RPiPlay) is no longer officially supported by RPi OS (Bullseye): the replacement is v4l2 (Video4Linux2).
-Fixes to the GStreamer v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will be available in the upcoming GStreamer-1.22 release, A (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`)
+    Raspberry Pi (RPi) computers can run UxPlay with software decoding of h264 video but this
+    usually has unacceptable latency, and hardware-accelerated GPU decoding should be used.
+Distributions such as  RPi OS (Bullseye) release have dropped support for unmaintained 32-bit-only OpenMax (omx) GPU decoding (used by RPiPlay), in favor of Video4Linux2 (v4l2).
+Fixes to the GStreamer v4l2 plugin that allow it to work with UxPlay on RPi are now in the GStreamer development branch, and will appear in the upcoming GStreamer-1.22 release.
+    A (partial) backport (as `gstreamer1.0-plugins-good-1.18.4-2+~rpt1`)
     has already appeared in RPi OS updates.
 Until the full update appears, or if you are using a different distribution, you can find [patching instructions for GStreamer](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
     in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Patches
-    are available for all GStreamer releases 1.18.4 and later.
+    are available GStreamer releases 1.18.4 and later.

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.
 Some Linux distributions such as Debian do not allow distribution of compiled